richelbilderbeek/teaching/docs/papers/evaluation/README.md

   "Meta-analysis of faculty's teaching effectiveness: Student evaluation of teaching ratings and student learning are not related."
   Studies in Educational Evaluation 54 (2017): 22-42.
-- `[Fernandez and Mateo, 1992]` Fernandez, Juan, and Miguel A. Mateo.
-  "Student evaluation of university teaching quality: Analysis of a questionnaire for a sample of university students in Spain."
-  Educational and Psychological Measurement 52.3 (1992): 675-686.
 - `[Marsh, 1984]` Marsh, Herbert W.
   "Students' evaluations of university teaching: Dimensionality, reliability, validity, potential baises, and utility."
 Journal of educational psychology 76.5 (1984): 707.